Radio Lingo and Terminology

 It is essential that everyone in your organization speaks the same radio lingo to ensure effective communications.
 Otherwise, you may find responders struggling to understand or failing to correctly answer communications directed to them by dispatchers.

 Short-hand radio expressions have been around for decades.
-Back in 1937, the Association of Public Safety Communications Officials (APCO) developed the so-called ‘ten-codes’.
+Back in 1937, the Association of Public Safety Communications Officials (APCO) developed the so called ‘ten-codes’.
 Historically used by law enforcement officers in North America, these brevity codes were used to represent commonly used phrases.

 Since then, many industries have evolved standardized terms that are used as 2-way radio communication short cuts.
 The aim of these ‘dispatch signals’ is to boost communication response rates and collaboration between teams – and even different agencies.

 But this only works if everyone uses the same agreed terminology.
-This means your organization needs to define which terms will be used during message transmissions – or whether you are going to stick to plain English only.
+Which means your organization needs to define which terms will be used during message transmissions – or whether you are going to stick to plain English only.

 To get you started, here is a list of some commonly used radio communication phrases, traditionally used in public safety and complex security environments, such as industrial settings or sports stadiums.